 • How your nonprofit's writing can be evaluated

-• How American Heart tripled direct response
+• How American Heart tripled their response rate

 Can't make a briefing?

 (I will send you a link to more than a dozen articles, a chapter